 Targeted rate - a rate charged on specific properties in the district on the basis of the property or owner being able to receive benefit from the service provided that is not available to all.
-Targeted rates may be charged on the basis of capital value or as a uniform annual charge (all properties are charged the same amount).
+Targeted rates may be charged on the basis of CV or as a UAC (all properties are charged the same amount).

-6. Funding Operating Expenditure
+6. Funding operating expenditure

 Operating expenditure is the day-to-day costs Council incurs to provide services including the maintenance of existing assets.
 Council is able to fund operating expenditure from the following sources: